Click here to download the programme introduction

 Elective Courses (Students are required to take 12 cps)

-*Applicants with a recognised Bachelor’s degree who had not previously completed a course of Introductory Psychology (or equivalent) offered by a recognized university or institution must complete this bridging course before taking other courses in the programme.
+*Applicants with a recognised Bachelor’s degree who have not previously completed a course of Introductory Psychology (or equivalent) offered by a recognised university or institution must complete this online bridging course before taking other courses in the programme.
 The credit points earned upon completion of this course will not count towards the total credit points of the programme.

 The medium of instruction and assessment is English.